sirmacik/trustcrypto.github.io/pages/mydoc/duousersguide.md

 **What are slots?** On the OnlyKey DUO you have 3 touch buttons, button #1 has a 1 and is located next to the green light.
 Button #2 has a 2 and is located on the other side.
 Button #3 is activated by pressing both buttons 1 & 2 at the same time.
 Slots correspond to the buttons on OnlyKey, for example pressing button #1 will type login information from slot ''1a'' and holding button #1 for 1 second with type login information from slot ''1b''.

 **What are profiles?** In the app you will notice four colors -- green, blue, yellow, purple.
 These colors corrispond to OnlyKey DUOs four profiles.
 You can hold button #3 down on OnlyKey DUO for 5+ seconds to switch between profiles.
 The light on OnlyKey will change to green, blue, yellow, purple to indicate which profile is active.
 Four profiles allows using OnlyKey DUO to store more than just 6 slots (1a, 1b, 2a, 2b, 3a, 3b), there are a total of 24 available slots.

+{% include tip.html content="OnlyKey DUO has features that can be activated by pressing/holding buttons, find the full list of [button features here](https://docs.crp.to/features.html#button-definitions)" %}

 **What is stored in slots?** In each slot you can set a label, static information like a password, or two-factor authentication.
 The label is something to help you remember what login information is stored in a slot, slots that have not been configured have no label so they are shown as ''empty''.